No description

 • Customizable Kernel URLs: Configure custom kernel download servers and filenames

-• Multiple Formats: UEFI binaries, ISO images, USB images, LKRN kernels, iPXE scripts, Full MyceliumOS images
+• Multiple Formats: UEFI binaries, ISO images, USB images, LKRN kernels, iPXE scripts, full MyceliumOS images

 • Full MyceliumOS: Hybrid BIOS+EFI bootable USB images with embedded kernel for offline boot (use when iPXE doesn't work with recent NICs or UEFI signing issues)